Table of contents

 2. Enter the label key and value to be matched.

-For example, adding a label of app:php will apply the ruleset only to Kubernetes pods labeled with app:php.
+For example, adding a label of app:php applies the ruleset only to Kubernetes pods labeled with app:php.

-To get more information about the attack technique that a rule is designed to prevent, search for the MITRE ID (for example T1021.004) on the MITRE site.
+For information about the attack technique that a rule is designed to prevent, search for the MITRE ID (for example T1021.004) at MITRE ATTACK.

-7. The rules you selected appear in your ruleset.
-For each rule, use the Mitigation dropdown list to select the action that Container Security will take if a running pod violates the rule: log an event and allow the pod to keep running, isolate the pod's network traffic, or terminate the pod.
+7. For each rule, use Mitigation to select the action that Container Security takes when a running pod violates the rule.
+These actions include logging an event and allowing the pod to keep running, isolating the pod's network traffic, and terminating the pod.

 8. Click Create to finalize your new ruleset.